 - EssaysEric Dinerstein Bill Young

-Early Spring Date: April 25 Late Spring Date: May 31 Most Frequently Seen: May 7-17
+Early Spring Date: April 25 Late Spring Date: May 31 Best Dates to See in Spring: May 3-16

 Where to See Them in the Park

 Chestnut-sided Warblers usually forage in bushes and low in trees.
 They frequently go into the stream to bathe and drink.